CyberSource/cybersource-plugins-commercetools/docs/API-Extension-Setup.md

 > **_NOTE:_** For tokenization service i.e., adding, updating and deleting a card data in my account section, extension will always consider default mid.

-## Support for Multi-Mid

-In this section mid refers to Cybersource Merchant Id.

-The new mid configurations should be added in the .env file of the plugin in the following format

-      XXXX_KEY_ID = <Id of a Cybersource shared secret key>
-      XXXX_SECRET_KEY = <Value of a Cybersource shared secret key>

-Likewise you can configure, as many mids you want to support.

-The mid added for `PAYMENT_GATEWAY_MERCHANT_ID` should be the default mid in which transactions will be processed when Multi-Mid is not enabled.

- Following are the constraints to be followed when you want to support multiple mids in your plugin instance.

-      1. It is mandatory to provide the env variables for multi-mid in recommended format only.
-      2. All env variables should be in block letters
-      3. First part of the variable (XXXX) should be your Cybersource merchant Id in block letters
-      4. Second part of the variable to store key Id should be _KEY_ID
-      5. Second part of the variable to store secret key should be _SECRET_KEY

-Example :

-Below is the env variables for the mid which has merchant Id as `merchantid123`

-      MERCHANTID123_KEY_ID = <Id of a Cybersource shared secret key>
-      MERCHANTID123_SECRET_KEY = <Value of a Cybersource shared secret key>

-Below is an example to set the value for PAYMENT_GATEWAY_DECISION_SYNC_MULTI_MID variable.

-      PAYMENT_GATEWAY_DECISION_SYNC_MULTI_MID = merchantId1,merchantId2,merchantId3,...

-For tokenization service i.e adding a card, updating a card and deleting a card in my account section, plugin will always consider default mid.
 # Deployment

 The Commercetools - Cybersource extension is a typescript project which is built using cybersource-rest-client npm package and other several node packages.